Whirlpool... Probably the worst Water heater ever made......

 3. It sucks up lint like a vacuum sweeper, and then gets starved for air.., install Whirlpool in a dusty, linty laundry room and it will certainly fail.

-4. Their new "thermal fuse design" is no improvement at all , it overheats and burns out too.
-If their is any downdraft that happens when your furnace comes on it can kill this fuse.
+4. Their new improved 2010 Honeywell thermostat design is no improvement at all , it overheats and burns out too.
 They have actually made the original problem much worse....imho

 5. Read this link for more info on this awful brand......